Milankhandelwal/Password-Tracker/README.md

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute it.

 ## Author
-Developed by **Milan Khandelwal** as part of the Prodigy Infotech Internship.
+Developed by **Milan Khandelwal** as part of the LearneX Internship.